 If ecommerce is the backbone of your business, choose Shopify because its web builder, sales tools, and inventory management functions are more robust.
 In fact, Shopify is our pick for the best ecommerce platform for small businesses.

 While Square Online can accommodate curbside pickup orders and occasional online sales, it has limited inventory management tools and overall basic functionality that a scaling ecommerce business would quickly outgrow.

 Why Square Is Best for Brick-and-Mortar Businesses

-Square offers a free plan, top-rated POS apps, and solutions for industries outside of retail, including restaurants and appointment-based businesses.
-Its affordable, user-friendly software with tons of add-ons makes it our top-recommended POS system for small businesses and the best choice for most storefronts that don’t need robust ecommerce functions.
+Square is the best choice for most storefronts that don’t need robust ecommerce functions.
+It offers a free plan, top-rated POS apps, and solutions for industries outside of retail, including restaurants and appointment-based businesses.
+It is an affordable, user-friendly software with tons of add-ons, which makes it our top-recommended POS system for small businesses.

 Best for Affordability: Square